 - Become consistent with morning devotionals & bedtime prayers by myself and with the children.

 - Read Scripture daily as a couple (I am almost ashamed to say that we have let life get in the way of this) and pray together more.

 - Share my faith boldly with people that I interact with daily.

 - Practice grace, forgiveness, and patience with my children in the way that God gives these things to His children, myself included.

-We are very relaxed homeschoolers, but we still need some written goals & guidelines to keep us from losing track of where we want to be.
+We are very relaxed homeschoolers, but we still need some written goals and guidelines to keep us from losing track of where we want to be.

 - Switch to computer based curricula for most subjects during he Spring semester with my 9 year old son.